 EuroVR is a non-profit, scientific and industrial Association that was founded to continue and expand the work initiated by the INTUITION Network of Excellence (EC FP6 NoE) as a self-sustainable, independent organization to support the virtual and augmented reality communities (www.eurovr-association.org).
 In the wake of the five successful INTUITION conferences and exhibitions held in Athens 2004, Paris 2005, Stuttgart 2006, Athens 2007 and Torino 2008, the EuroVR event was turned into the industrial sessions and exhibitions of the successive JVR Conferences.

-Detailed Program is on line (last update: December 3rd)
+Full Program is on line (final version, December 9th)